CCER-RMP/NCES/README.md

 ## Requirements

-- Windows 10
+- Windows 10 (should also work on Linux but this been tested)
 - Python >= 3.8.3

-Should work on Linux if you puzzle through what the PowerShell code does and figure out the equivalent things to run on your system.

 ## Setup